Minnesota Twins minor league players: Kala'i Rosario

 Kala'i Ho'okele Rosario (born July 2, 2002) is an American professional baseball outfielder in the Minnesota Twins organization.

 Rosario attended Waiakea High School in Hilo, Hawaii.
-He was drafted by the Minnesota Twins in the fifth round of the 2020 Major League Baseball Draft.
-He signed with the Twins and made his professional debut that year with the Florida Complex League Twins.
+He was drafted by the Minnesota Twins in the fifth round (158th overall) of the 2020 Major League Baseball draft.
+He signed with the Twins, but did not play in a game that year due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He made his professional debut that year with the rookie-level Florida Complex League Twins in 2021.

-Rosario played 2022 with the Fort Myers Mighty Mussels and started 2023 with the Cedar Rapids Kernels.
+Rosario played for the Single-A Fort Myers Mighty Mussels in 2022, hitting .239/.320/.408 with 12 home runs and 46 RBI across 109 appearances.
+He began the 2023 campaign with the High-A Cedar Rapids Kernels.
 He won the 2023 Midwest League Most Valuable Player Award with Ceder Rapids, after batting .252/.364/.467.